-INFORMATION FOR PARENTS
+INFORMATION FOR LIBRARIANS

-You can help your son or daughter find books that best match his or her reading ability and interests.
-The following information explains how you can use Lexile® measures and "Find a Book, Georgia" to pick titles that best support your son's or daughter's reading over the summer and throughout the year.
+Young children and their parents may come into your library this summer and ask for your help finding books that match their reading ability and interests.
+The following information explains how you can use Lexile® measures and the "Find a Book, Georgia" search utility to help your patrons.